How to Determine Genuine Leather from Faux Leather

-Many products are often labeled “genuine leather”, when they are, in fact, not genuine leather at all.
-This is a significant issue for buyers, as genuine leather is much more expensive then faux leather, causing confusion and disappointment when a product labeled as “genuine leather” turns out to be anything but.
+Many products are often labelled “genuine leather”, when they are, in fact, not genuine leather at all.
+This is a significant issue for buyers, as genuine leather is much more expensive then faux leather, causing confusion and disappointment when a product labelled as “genuine leather” turns out to be anything but.

 Here are some ways to tell the difference between real leather and the many varieties of fake leather: